aleksandr-vin/aleksandr-vin.github.io/_posts/2023-11-26-azure-refresh-button-worshiper.md

 <hr>

-It is fun project and a *learning while doing*.
+It is fun project and was a *learning-while-doing*.